OBDS-Training/Help/content/en/docs/connect/ssh-first-connection/index.md

 When your account is created on the CCB cluster, you will be sent an email including your unique username on the CCB cluster and a randomly generated password.

-{{< alert icon="👉" text="You are encouraged to change your initial password on your first connection.
-More on that after we get you logged into the CCB cluster for the first time." />}}

 To log into a login node, open a Terminal on your personal computer and use the `ssh` command, combining your username, the `@` symbol, and the name of